radical-cybertools/ExTASY/README.md

 configuration file.
 But before running this command, there are some dependencies to address which is particular to this combination of kernels.

-Before we start with the execution, we need to set the tool to use Gromacs as the Simulation kernel and LSDMap as the Analysis kernel.
+Before we start with the execution, we need to set the tool to use Amber as the Simulation kernel and CoCo as the Analysis kernel.
 For this, we need to set 2 parameters in the Radical Pilot configuration file.

 ```